ASTM F1505 / IEC 60900: Insulated Hand Tools

 Overview

-ASTM F1505, Standard Specification for Insulated and Insulating Hand Tools, is the US standard that defines what makes a hand tool safe for use on energized electrical circuits up to 1000V AC and 1500V DC.
-Its international counterpart is IEC 60900.
-Both standards cover the same voltage class and have similar testing requirements, so tools certified to either standard are accepted for live electrical work in the US.
+ASTM F1505-16(2026), Standard Specification for Insulated and Insulating Hand Tools (reapproved March 13, 2026), is the US standard that defines what makes a hand tool safe for use on energized electrical circuits up to 1000V AC and 1500V DC.
+Its international counterpart is IEC 60900:2018, Edition 4.0, which added a third tool category — hybrid hand tools (combined insulated and insulating construction) — to the prior insulated and insulating categories.
+Both standards cover the same voltage class and have substantially the same testing requirements, so tools certified to either are accepted for live electrical work in the US.

 The standard applies to hand tools used by electrical workers who must work on or near exposed energized parts.
 It covers the insulation material, construction method, individual proof testing, marking, and ongoing inspection requirements.
 When NFPA 70E requires insulated tools for energized work, ASTM F1505 (or IEC 60900) is the standard those tools must meet.